mrahtz/learning-from-human-preferences/README.md

 * Video clips must be sent from the A2C process to the process asking for preferences using a queue.
-Video clips are cheap, and the A2C process should never stop, so the A2C process only puts a clip onto the queue if the queue is empt, and otherwise drops the clips.
+Video clips are cheap, and the A2C process should never stop, so the A2C process only puts a clip onto the queue if the queue is empty, and otherwise drops the clips.
 The preference interface then just gets as many clips as it can from the queue in 0.5 seconds, in between asking about each pair of clips.
 (Pairs to show the user are selected from the clip database internal to the preference interface into which clips from the queue